 Beyond the food court, there are sit-down restaurants in and near the mall, too.
 Near Nordstrom is Sushi Express, a conveyor belt sushi restaurant.
-Near JCPenney is a Panera Bread.
-On the 48th Street side of the mall, you'll find BJ's Restaurant and Brewhouse, Mod Pizza, Blazing Onion and Menchie's Frozen Yogurt.
+On the 48th Street side of the mall, you'll find BJ's Restaurant and Brewhouse, Mod Pizza, Cheesecake Factory, Blazing Onion and Menchie's Frozen Yogurt.

 Within less than a half mile, Azteca at 48th and Tacoma Mall Boulevard is a great option for a sit-down Mexican meal.
 There are also a number of other restaurants on Tacoma Mall Boulevard and on the other side of the mall along 38th Street.

 If you want to get some shopping done, but are not a fan of malls, there are other shopping areas and centers to go in Tacoma:

 6th Avenue: 6th Ave does not have designer stores or large department stores, but you will find funky clothing stores, record stores, and other small independent businesses and restaurants.
 Businesses are locally owned and operated almost exclusively on the eastern end of the street (between about State and Proctor streets), and there are more chains on the western end (between about Orchard and Mildred).